 The Company continues to advance toward initiating commercial production in 2022 and has successfully completed several workstreams involved in the pre-construction of the Project within the scheduled and budgeted parameters.
 In the first quarter of 2021, the Company reached major milestones towards construction, despite the challenging circumstances created by the global pandemic.
-This includes critical field-based activities required for the front-end engineering design and detailed engineering (taken together, "Detailed Engineering"), as well as the completion of critical field-based activities for other pre-construction workstreams for both the Production Plant ("Plant Pre-Construction") and for the pre-construction of the Xuxa Mine").
+This includes critical field-based activities required for the front-end engineering design/FEED and detailed engineering (taken together, "Detailed Engineering"), as well as the completion of critical field-based activities for other preconstruction workstreams for both the Production Plant ("Plant Pre-Construction") and for the preconstruction of the Xuxa deposit mine (the "Phase 1 Mine Pre-Construction").